 We had loose plans when we arrived but knew we also wanted to spend some time at the pool at the Snake River Lodge (what kid doesn’t love a half indoor-half outdoor pool?).
 Our list mostly consisted of hiking, seeing the national parks, a photo safari for me and exploring town.

 Yellowstone National Park – No visit to that area of Wyoming is complete without a trip to Yellowstone.
 It does require some planning, however.
 Summer in Jackson and Yellowstone are an extremely busy time.
 Get a map of the park before you go and and map out a plan if you plan to only spend one day there.
 If you’re staying near the Teton area, definitely leave early – 8am at the latest.
+For some really comprehensive information, check here.
 It’s a two hour drive and there is a lot of traffic and people.
 Our route was Old Faithful, and the loop near old Faithful, including Black Sand Basin.
 We had small children with us, so any hike to see geysers and pools had to be under 2 miles.
 After the loop near Old Faithful, we relaxed on the porch at the Old Faithful Inn.
 It takes a long time walk around with little kids, so don’t be surprised if you only cover a couple of miles in one day.
 Near the end of the day, we stopped at random thermal pools that we found on our map.
 Our day ended with dinner at Jackson Lake Lodge.
 “Gorgeous” doesn’t even begin to describe the views from the lobby of this resort.

 Grand Adventure Park in Teton Village – These days, it seems that no ski resort is complete without an adventure center somewhere on the mountain.
 Resorts have realized that they can make money in the summer, as well.
 The adventure center in Teton Village comes with a climbing wall, a trampoline/bungee, a drop tower, a huge ropes course, a bike park and a tram sightseeing park.
 Activities are available a la carte or as a package.
 If you plan to spend the majority of the day there, definitely get the package, as each activity costs around $15 and just one ride on the tram is around $30.
 Our kids love going on things over and over again so the pass is definitely the better investment.
 Helpful hint: If you just want to go to the top of the mountain, wait until 5pm and the gondola is free.
 It will take you all the way to the top for some amazing views and an awesome restaurant, Piste.